-Three Months Ended March 31.

-2023 , 2022 % Change

-Crude oil and natural gas production costs \$ 32,942 \$ 9,446 249%

-Crude oil and natural gas production costs per Boe (excluding expense workovers) \$ 8.57 \$ 8.62 (1)%

-Workover expense \$ 1.26 \$ 0.09 1,300%
+Tł ree Months l Ende ed June 30, d June 30, 2023 2022 % Change 2023 2022 % Change Crude oil and natural gas production costs \$ 34,934 \$ 16,595 111% \$ 67,876 \$ 26,041 161% Crude oil and natural gas production costs per Boe (excluding expense workovers) \$ 8.39 \$ 8.27 1% \$ 8.48 \$ 8.39 1% Workover expense \$ 0.71 \$ 0.02 3,450% \$ 0.96 \$ 0.05 1,820%

-The increase in crude oil and natural gas production costs can primarily be attributed to the Company's horizontal drilling program drilling and/or completing a significant number of newly completed producing wells, increased treating costs and expense workover costs.
-The decrease in crude oil and natural gas production costs per Boe were minimal during the three months ended March 31, 2023 compared with the same period in 2022.
-Our crude oil production in the first quarter of 2023 was negatively impacted by (i) a weather event that disrupted a considerable amount of production for a short time, (ii) a fire that shut-in a considerable amount of production for a short time and (iii) temporarily shutting in a considerable amount of production periodically for offset completion operations.
+The increase in crude oil and natural gas production costs can primarily be attributed to the Company's successful horizontal drilling program adding a significant number of newly completed producing wells, increased chemical and treating costs, increased repair and maintenance expense with the addition of a significant number of legacy vertical wells in the Hannathon Acquisition in 2022 and expense workover costs.
+The change in crude oil and natural gas production costs per Boe were minimal during the three and six months ended June 30, 2023 compared with the same periods in 2022.
+Our crude oil production in the first half of 2023 was negatively impacted by (i) a weather event that disrupted a considerable amount of production for a short time, (ii) a fire that shut-in a considerable amount of production for a short time and (iii) temporarily shutting in a considerable amount of production periodically for offset completion operations.
 The issues described in (i) and (ii) have been resolved and do not continue to impact our crude oil production.
-In addition, a significant portion of natural gas production in our Flat Top operating area was negatively impacted due to the inability of a new natural gas plant to take all of our volumes since coming on line in December 2022.
-This issue is expected to be resolved by late May or early June 2023.
-These first quarter production issues not only curtailed Boe production during the quarter, but they also all increased the costs to the Company.
-The increase in workover expenses can be attributed to more well work being performed, most significantly, the replacement of tubing strings on two of the Company's salt-water disposal wells, pump downsizes, and other well work that is being performed to reestablish production on legacy vertical wells that have gone down for one reason or another.
-We anticipate the operating costs per Boe and workover expenses per Boe to decrease beginning in the second quarter of 2023.
-Significant drivers to this decrease are associated with (i) reduced treating costs by connecting wells in the Southeast portion of Flat Top to a new third party facility, (ii) increasing the operational capacity of the natural gas plant taking our Flat Top natural gas production which should increase our natural gas sales going forward, (iii) returning production back on line that was off line during the three months ended March 31, 2023 related to offset frac operations, weather and fire events that shut-in production for a temporary period of time and related costs, and (iv) reduced workover expense.
+In addition, a significant portion of natural gas production in our Flat Top operating area was negatively impacted due to the inability of a new natural gas plant to take all of our volumes since coming online in December 2022.
+This issue improved during the second quarter of 2023 but is still not completely resolved.
+It is expected to be fully resolved during the third quarter of 2023.
+These production issues not only curtailed Boe production during the six months ended June 30, 2023, but they also all increased the costs to the Company.
+The increase in workover expenses can be attributed to more well work being performed, most significantly, the replacement of tubing strings on two of the Company's salt-water disposal wells, pump downsizes, and other well work that is being performed to reestablish production on legacy vertical wells that have gone down for various reasons.
+We anticipate the operating costs per Boe and workover expenses per Boe to decrease beginning in the third quarter of 2023.
+Significant drivers to this decrease are associated with (i) reduced chemical and treating costs by connecting wells in the Southeast portion of Flat Top to a new third party facility by September 2023, (ii) increasing the operational capacity of the natural gas plant taking our Flat Top natural gas production which should increase our NGL and natural gas sales going forward, (iii) returning production back on line that was off line during the three and six months ended June 30, 2023 related to offset frac operations, weather and fire events that shut-in production for a temporary period of time and related costs, and (iv) reduced workover expense.